ing-bank/prometheus-scenarios/promql/docs/chapter5/01 - Advanced Matching.md

 If you want the same to be done for each status code, you will need something more.
 Grouping comes to the rescue.
 Rewriting the query with 'group_left':
 *method_code:http_errors:rate5m / ignoring(code) group_left method:http_requests:rate5m

-The above will result in a fraction for each error code.
+The above will result in a fraction for each status code.
 The alternative is 'group_right' you need to use this  when there are more than one series on the right side of the operator.

 ### Assignment
 Make a dashboard that shows the percentage of all api request statuses for each country.